-This page contains the current draft of Chapter 16 of RAFT 2035.
-All content is subject to change.
+This page contains the opening portion of Chapter 16 of RAFT 2035.

 16. Bubbling under

 RAFT is far from being a fixed and complete model.
 It is expected to grow and evolve in the months and years ahead.

 As the ideas behind RAFT have been discussed ahead of publication, a number of other goals have been proposed for 2035, but have not yet been included in the main analysis.
 Borrowing a phrase from publishers of charts of the most popular music tracks, these goals can be said to be “bubbling under”: they are under the present threshold for inclusion, but have enough interest to be worth listing.